H.R. 6553: TIER Act of 2025

 Bureau of Economic Analysis — Gross Domestic Product

-BEA publishes current-dollar U.S. GDP data from the Department of Commerce, which the bill uses to index thresholds every five years.
+BEA publishes the current-dollar U.S. GDP figures from the Department of Commerce that the bill uses to index thresholds every five years.

 U.S. Code — 12 U.S.C.
 5365